Published: 24th October, 2026

 Yes, you can.
 Having not-so-good credit doesn’t mean you’ll be turned away.
 At Loansmart, we look at your overall situation — including your income, expenses, and ability to repay — not just your credit score.

 They can be.
-Because lenders see these loans as higher risk, interest rates and fees may be higher than loans for borrowers with excellent credit.
-That’s why it’s important to borrow only what you can afford and choose a responsible lender who’s upfront about costs.
+Because these loans are considered higher risk, interest rates may be higher than for borrowers with excellent credit.

 Most of our loans are unsecured, which means you don’t need to use your car or another asset as security.
 However, if your credit history is poor, we may require a secured loan to give us confidence in lending.